 For a primer on those, check out our guide on the new characters coming to The Witcher.
 Intriguingly, Deadline is reporting that Carmel Landiado will play the character of Violet who is "a young girl whose playful and whimsical demeanour is a front for a smarter and more sadistic character."

 Violet has no basis in either the books or the games and Laniado's casting has not been confirmed.
-That's one to keep an eye on, especially as filming progresses and more cast members appear on set for the first time.
+That's one to keep an eye on, for sure.